cwendorf/polyPlot/README.md

 ### Usage

-This package contains a set of tutorials to demonstrate its use:
+This package contains a set of materials to demonstrate its use:

-- [polyPlot Overview](./docs/polyPlotOverview.md) - Explanation of the basic and advanced polyPlot functions
+- [Introduction](./docs/README.md): Explanation of the basic and advanced polyPlot functions
-- [Exploring Distributional Shapes](./docs/ExploringDistributionalShapes.md) - Examples of using polyPlot to explore nonnormal data
+- [Exploring Distributional Shapes](./docs/ExploringDistributionalShapes.md): Examples of using polyPlot to explore nonnormal data

 ### Contact Me